vladskvortsov/mind-project3/README.md

   pg_dump -h $POSTGRES_SERVER -U $POSTGRES_USER -f /backups/backup-$TIMESTAMP.sql
   ```

 - To test the `postgres-backup` CronJob without waiting until midnight, create a one-time Job from the CronJob.
 This will allow you to trigger a backup immediately and verify that the setup is working correctly.
-Use a `kubectl` to create a job from the existing `postgres-backup` CronJob, ensuring it runs with the same configuration.
+Use `kubectl` to create a job from the existing `postgres-backup` CronJob, ensuring it runs with the same configuration.

 - And the last one: try to find the backup file directly on the `node-basic` node, It won't be easy)))